w3c/wai-website/pages/about/projects/wai-core-us/index.md

 ## About WAI-Core

-The WAI-Core US Project, funded by HHS, supported accessibility work at W3C.
-WAI-Core-funded staff led the Web Accessibility Initiative (WAI) program and technical architecture for developing open, royalty-free standards and supporting resources through the W3C Process.
+The WAI-Core US Project, funded by HHS, supports accessibility work at W3C.
+WAI-Core-funded staff have led the Web Accessibility Initiative (WAI) program and technical architecture for developing open, royalty-free standards and supporting resources through the W3C Process.

-WAI-Core US Project staff led work to:
+WAI-Core US Project staff work to:

 * Develop standards, guidance, and supporting materials for accessibility of web sites, mobile apps, software, browsers, development tools, and other digital technology/information and communications technology (ICT)
 * Review all W3C standards to ensure they support accessibility